Travel with kids documentation information:

 Read on for tips on how to make this paperwork less of a burden, or just scroll to the bottom of this story to obtain sample forms.

 Getting a U. S. Passport or Foreign Passport for a Minor

 To enforce the Hague Convention provisions, the U.S. Department of State requires that every citizen, no matter the age, traveling outside the US by air carry their own passport and appear in person to apply for one.
-These very strictly enforced guidelines to get a passports for a minor require the presence of both parents, with photo ID and proof of parentage, or one parent’s appearance with a notarized statement of consent from the second parent or legal guardian.
+These very strictly enforced guidelines to get passports for a minor to required the presence of both parents, with photo ID and proof of parentage, or one parent’s appearance with a notarized statement of consent from the second parent or legal guardian.

 Exceptions are made if there’s documented evidence that a minor has only one guardian; for example, divorce papers, death certificate, adoption papers or a lawyer’s letter would indicate that the presence of one legal guardian is sufficient.
 This is a complex issue, explained in more detail in the U.S. Passport Office.

 If child custody issues are a concern for you, the Children’s Passport Issuance Alert Program provides notification to parents of passport applications made on behalf of minor children, and denial of passport issuance if appropriate court orders are on file with the CPIAP.
 The Office of Children’s Issues will provide more information.

 Citizens of other countries must check with their own country’s embassy, as passport issuance laws have become more strict all over the world.
 For more information on this topic, and tips for parents with children of dual nationality or different counties of citizenship, Michelle Higgins’ story in the New York Times Practical Traveler column should be of help.

 If you’re planning your foreign vacation, start this process early.
 United States’ security and border regulations change frequently.
 The increased number of passport applications means backlog at the National Passport Center.